highlando/oa-spreadtheword/spreadtheword.md

  - MPG and many funders encourage and appreciate Open Access publishing
  - there is a strong initiative *DORA* pushing for alternative metrics for measuring scientific quality and impact

-However, and also this was common sense, every early career researcher should be aware of concerns about Open Access, as Open Access
+However, and also this was common sense, every early career researcher should be aware of concerns about Open Access, as Open Access publishing

- - does not fit well the *impact factor* which plays an important role in assessing scientific work
+ - does not fit well the *impact factor* which plays a prominent role in assessing scientific work
+ - is not broadly acknowledged for meeting *high scientific standards*
- - is
+ - is still evolving

 So, hear the message and